ustramooner/mycookbooks/mysql/README.md

 `chef-solo` after the password attributes are used to ensure that in the event of a failed run, the saved attributes would be used.

+**Chef Solo Note**: These node attributes are stored on the Chef server when using `chef-client`.
+Because `chef-solo` does not connect to a server or save the node object at all, to have the same passwords persist across `chef-solo` runs, you must specify them in the `json_attribs` file used.
+For example:

+    {
+      "mysql": {
+        "server_root_password": "iloverandompasswordsbutthiswilldo",
+        "server_repl_password": "iloverandompasswordsbutthiswilldo",
+        "server_debian_password": "iloverandompasswordsbutthiswilldo"
+      },
+      "run_list":["recipe[mysql::server]"]
+    }

 On EC2 nodes, use the `server_ec2` recipe and the mysql data dir will be set up in the ephmeral storage.